holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Texts:

+- *The End of Theory: The Data Deluge Makes the Scientific Method Obsolete,* by Chris Anderson
 - *Teaching the Science of Learning,* by Yana Weinstein, Christopher R. Madan, and Megan A. Sumeracki
-- *Abstraction: What Is It?
-Why Is It So Important?,* by Jeff Kramer
+- *God, Human, Animal, Machine,* by Meghan O'Gieblyn

 #### Objectives:

 - Differentiate between the major techniques used in machine learning
 - Visualize ways that data can be grouped and classified
-- Utilize techniques to prevent overfitting of data
+- Utilize techniques to prevent over-fitting of data
 - Draw analogies between the ways humans learn and the way machines learn
 - Understand what it feels like to learn and how to be intentional in acquiring knowledge